ALPHA Alternative School: Background

 ALPHA is based on a philosophy of "non-coercive, holistic, learner-centered education".

 The original School site was located on the 3rd floor of the YMCA (open and in use) close to the intersection of Broadview and Gerrard Streets, a few minutes walk to the community of Riverdale.

 Reception

 ALPHA was the focus of the Masters thesis Defining and Defending a Democratic Education Site, by Deb O'Rourke.
 The Journal of Unschooling and Alternative Learning published an article, Letting the Child Work, based on this thesis.

 Alpha II

-Alpha II Alternative School is a student-directed senior and secondary school for grades 7 to 12 located in Toronto.
+Alpha II Alternative School is a student-directed senior elementary and secondary school for grades 7 to 12 located in Toronto.
 Part of the Toronto District School Board, Alpha II was founded in 2007 by a group of ALPHA parents.
 Students decide for themselves what to learn and how to learn it.
 School-wide decisions are made by a student-led weekly meeting where each person's voice counts in developing consensus.